mui/material-ui/docs/pages/blog/2023-mui-values.md

 Finally, we organized all of these cards into little clusters based on relatedness, and started to identify their underlying values and themes.

-We came up with a list of words that we felt best-encapsulated each cluster.
+We came up with a list of words that we felt best encapsulated each cluster.
 This became our values "shortlist."

 <img alt="description" src="/static/blog/2023-mui-values/figjam-board.png" width="1200" height="500" loading="lazy" />